Posted on: 2021-06-01

 3 Essential Soft Skills of A Service Crew:

-Those who have work experience in the F&B industry would know that excellent customer service is expected of a service crew.
+Those who have work experience in the F&B industry would know that excellent customer service is expected of a crew member.
 Imagine yourself being a patron/customer, it is only right for you to receive the best service and warmest welcome.

 During the peak hour, customers are tired and hungry from their work/family duties.
 The service crew needs to be patient with such patrons and treat them warmly despite their attitude.

-Many hiring managers will ask questions like “How will you respond to an angry customer when you are in service?”.
+Many hiring managers will ask questions like “How will you respond to customer complaints when you are in service?”.
 Your answer should always be “I will treat them with respect and seek assistance from my manager when it gets out of control”.
 This shows that you have the right mindset of a service crew and you know who to seek help when the problem escalates.
+Present such skills by mentioning how you respond to customer complaints or coordinate with colleagues.

 Another important quality of a good Service Crew is vigilance.
-He/She needs to be constantly aware of the surroundings (e.g. customer’s raising hands to order, empty condiments that need to be refilled and so on) and be quick in responding to different needs.
+He/She needs to be constantly aware of the surroundings (e.g. customer’s raising hands to order, taking food orders, empty condiments that need to be refilled, cash handling and handle multiple tasks) and be quick in responding to different needs.

 Being alert is a good virtue by itself.
 If you are someone who is both alert and quick-witted, the F&B industry is a sector you will thrive.